Sociloc/.github/profile/README.md

 # Sociloc

 ## Introduction
-Sociloc is an AI research company focused at addressing financial interactions and medical insights.
-However, we are currently developing our large language model and image generation program.
-We are also implementing aritificial intelligence for scientific discoveries.
-While leveraging ground-breaking technologies and algorithms our programs and research are made possible.
-While this is all true, we have one main mission statement: making artificial intelligence more accessible without explotiting workers.
+Sociloc is an AI research deployment company, focused on providing open-source light-weight GPT based models, more unique use cases of the transformer architecture (image generation, time-series prediction).
+As well as carrying out some research regarding how graph neural networks can be applied to the mathematical structures and other use cases.
+However, our key concept is as follows: develop artificial intelligence without exploiting or taking advantage of society.

 ## Who
 Find the Co-Founders below: